SriSupratikTalari/CSE150-FinalProject/README.md

   - High (Highest price of Amazon for that day)
   - Close (Closing price of Amazon for that day)
 - **Task:**
-  - The purpose of using this dataset is trying to find out how many times the Amazon Stock price was greater than its overall average price in its entire history.
+  - We are trying to find how volitile Amazon has been since its birth based one how many times it changed between Bullish and Bearish.
 - **Relevance:**
   - This data is relevent to probabilistic modeling because we are using it to create a Markov Model and performing Viterbi algorithm to find the most likely sequence of our Hidden State.
 - **Preprocessing:**
-  - Filter our dataset to only only include the High Price and Closing Price
+  - Filter our dataset to only only include the necessary columns which is Close and Difference.
-  - One Hot encode all variables to make easy predictions
+  - We one hot encoded close to 0(Bearish) 1(Bullish) if Close is greater than the Open price of that day.
+Difference is one hot encoded to 0 (Close-Open<0) and 1(Close-Open>0).

 ### 1-2.
 A couple things to consider:
 - **How big is the dataset?
 Is it reasonably processable?**